H.R.5978 - Coast Guard and Maritime Transportation Amendments Act of 2016114th Congress (2015-2016)

-The bill also requires the Coast Guard to make payment based on a predetermined fixed amount to the Department of Defense (DOD) for medical care of current or former members of the Coast Guard and their dependents at DOD facilities.
+(Sec.
+102) The bill requires the Coast Guard to make payment based on a predetermined fixed amount to the Department of Defense (DOD) for medical treatment of current or former members of the Coast Guard and their dependents at DOD facilities.

-The bill revises the deadline for when certain fishing vessels must be in compliance with the alternative safety compliance program.
+(Sec.
+104) The bill revises the deadline for compliance by certain fishing vessels with the alternative safety compliance program.

-The Coast Guard must also develop a land-based system to backup its Global Position System (GPS).
+The Coast Guard must develop a land-based system to backup its Global Positioning System.

-The Coast Guard is authorized to reimburse private entities for costs incurred to construct projects that facilitate safe and efficient marine transportation.
+(Sec.
+202) The Coast Guard may reimburse private entities for project costs incurred to construct and establish an aid to navigation.